 The person you are with may be very unlike those you have chosen in the past in external characteristics.
 However, it is important to remember that we are all creatures of habit.
 When it comes to dating relationships this dynamic surfaces in the psychodynamics of the people you are drawn to.

 This repetition is grounded in your earliest relationship.
 You are attracted to what you are familiar with, rather than what is best for you!
 This can be very disconcerting, but with emotional relearning, growth and better choices are possible.

 Are you attracted to a nurturing partner who is emotionally supportive, reliable and is a person of integrity?
 Or, do you often wonder whether your partner or the “devil” twin will walk through the door?

 Has a delayed response to your message or an irritating comment fueled resentment, reactive behaviors and suspicion?
 How you address your concern is as significant as your thoughts on it.
 Are you able to express your objections and feelings?
 Can you hear his/her response with an awareness of the emotional communication, not just the words?
 What is your sense of the intent or motivation that prompts the words you are hearing?
 Do you experience sincerity or machination?
 Are you feeling satisfied or unsettled?
 Is this your problem or that of your partner?

 An honest examination of these questions will help you determine if your partner is the one to build a future with.
 Is this the person who was initially presented?
 Are you attempting to determine whether or not to move forward?
 If this is that person, it may be time to explore couples counseling, examine areas of challenge or conflict and build a stronger foundation upon which you can resolve your relationship struggles.

-If you would like to explore the above questions or related ones, call Dr. Maryann Schaefer at 516-627-1145 to schedule a complimentary consultation.
+If you would like to explore the above questions or related ones and are looking for couples therapy in Manhasset, call Dr. Maryann Schaefer to schedule a complimentary consultation.